 SEO and SEM both heavily rely on keywords to drive traffic to business websites and web pages.
 Though the marketing techniques used for each are different, they are both focused on traffic flows and how these relate to marketing activities.
-People will use search engines to search for something that they are looking for, and they will be able to find it by the organic results (SEO) or by the paid results (SEM).
+People will use search engines to search for something that they are looking for, and they will be able to find it either through organic results (SEO) or through paid results (SEM).

-SEO is the foundation for good SEM and when you have each set up properly, you have a better chance of getting high-quality traffic and improving conversion rates.
-Once you have an SEO-friendly site and sponsored ads that are targeted using the right keywords, you have more chance of showing up at the top of paid searches.
+SEO is the foundation for good SEM, and when you have each set up properly, you have a better chance of getting high-quality traffic and improving conversion rates.
+Once you have an SEO-friendly site and sponsored ads that are targeted using the right keywords, you have a better chance of showing up at the top of paid searches.
 But you must have your SEO in place for Google to see you as a credible website.

 If your website is on the newer side, you can prioritize your PPC campaign first as it can take a while for SEO rankings to become established, but do not ignore your SEO during this process.

-Anyone looking towards a career in digital marketing should have a good grasp not only on how SEO and SEM function in today’s current digital atmosphere, but they should be looking to how both will change as we become more and more reliant on technology.
+Anyone looking towards a career in digital marketing should have a good grasp not only of how SEO and SEM function in today’s digital atmosphere, but they should be looking at how both will change as we become more and more reliant on technology.